 - A solo recital.

 No more than one recital is permitted per semester.
 Registration for 18 units of doctoral recital credit is required during the preparation of the recitals, with a maximum of 9 units during any regular semester.
 Each recital will be evaluated independently by the student's advisory committee.
 If the candidate's performance is judged unsatisfactory, an additional recital composed of different literature must be performed.
 In no case will a candidate be permitted to remain in the program should more than one recital be determined unsatisfactory.
 The candidate will prepare and submit a formal document in connection with the lecture-recital.
 This document, based on an aspect of performance or performance practice, must show evidence of the candidate's ability to select and organize data pertinent to the study.
 The document must be an original contribution to the field of knowledge in the candidate's chosen subject area, and must demonstrate the candidate's ability to communicate effectively in writing.
 Following a successful Final Oral Defense Examination, the candidate submits the document (approved and accepted by the School of Music and Dance and all members of the examination committee) electronically for delivery to the University Library.
-A processing fee must be paid to the University Bursar.

 Requirements are the same as those for Performance (above), with the exception that conductors generally fulfill each recital requirement (except the lecture recital) through several performances with major university ensembles.
 Conductors work in a secondary conducting area for the second recital.
 Following a successful Final Oral Defense Examination, the candidate submits the lecture document (approved and accepted by the School of Music and Dance and all members of the examining committee) electronically to the Graduate College, for delivery to the University Library.
-A processing fee must be paid to the University Bursar.